mkhairel/Predicting-Residential-Property-Prices-in-Malaysia/README.md

 - Google Colab

 ## Key Insights
-- Location is the most important factor
+- Location is the most important factor.
+Properties in KL and Selangor Consistently commanding higher market value
 - Property size strongly affects price
 - Urban areas have significantly higher prices such as KL & Selangor
 - Type property also plays a major role, where premium properties like bungalow are more expensive